Buying a house in The Netherlands?

 The fees for notarial services were liberalised a number of years ago, and civil-law notaries these days compete on price and service.
 You will often be given a discount if you have the civil-law notary carry out several tasks at the same time (e.g. drawing up a cohabitation contract, a will, etc.)

-In the Netherlands paid interest regarding the mortgage of your main residence is still tax-deductible for a maximum of 30 years (Tax Box 1).
+In the Netherlands, some of the interest paid on the mortgage of your main residence is still tax-deductible for a maximum of 30 years (Tax Box 1).
 Main requirement: the mortgage is a capital repayment mortgage.

 Provisional refund